paragraphs by THVV unless indicated

 Multics inherited the notion from its CTSS roots that hardware-enforced security is much more reliable than security provided by software alone.

 Military security, Top Secret and so on, was added in the mid-70s, by Project Guardian's introduction of the Access Isolation Mechanism.
 Because Multics security centralized the security enforcement, adding additional rules to the access mechanism was an extension to the existing design.
+The article B2 Security Evaluation describes the evolution of Multics security.

 [JHS] If one interprets "military security" to mean "multilevel security", then the myth is false.
 If one interprets "military security" to mean military-strength security, then the picture changes a bit: Ted Glaser (who was a consultant to the National Security Agency) wanted Multics to have security that was good enough that it could be used in military and even NSA applications.
 He advocated ACLs as being a close match to the military security principle of need-to-know.
 Ted's security design principle, again arising from a military security perspective, was that you can't add security later, it has to be designed in from the beginning.